 Her second wish was to wear a diamond ring someday.
 She had gifted a diamond ring to my sister at her wedding but she didn’t make one for her.
 I planned a surprise for her on her 60th birthday.
 I bought her a small diamond ring and asked my father to put it on her finger.
 Her joys knew no bounds that night.
 The ring has come back to me after her death.

 Her third and last wish was to meet the most popular Bollywood actor of all time.
 She was an ardent fan of Big B and wanted to meet him once before dying.
 This was the most difficult task because I don’t have much contact in the film industry.

-I don’t think I have achieved anything much bigger than actualizing mother’s last wishes.
+I don’t think I have achieved anything bigger than actualizing mother’s last wishes.
 I don’t know how I fared as a son but I was—somehow—able to fulfill her wishes with the support of money, friend, job, the universe and the creator of the universe; if any.

 The three — the car, the ring, and the superstar — came together to make her three wishes come true.

 But this isn’t all, there is one more important lesson to be observed.
-My money bought joy for my mother and I have realized that if you use your wealth wisely—in service of others—it can surely bring you true and everlasting happiness.
+Money bought joy for my mother and I have realized that if you use your wealth wisely—in service of others—it can surely bring you true and everlasting happiness.
 To know more, watch this amazing video: